VictoriaRaven/Translator-Language-Dictionary-App/README.md

 - Conduct acceptance testing to confirm the application meets all project requirements and stakeholder expectations.
 ### User Guide (Before Deployment):
 - Develop a clear and concise **User Guide** detailing how to navigate the Game Hub.
-- Provide instructions for starting the application, selecting games, and using UI features (e.g., scoreboards, game controls).
+- Provide instructions for starting the application, selecting the buttons, dicitonary, serach, pages/exports/imports, and using UI features.
 - Include troubleshooting tips, known issues, and any additional features or options available
 - Refer to the docs folder section to access our User Guide version.
 - Link is here: [User Guide][(https://github.com/VictoriaRaven/Translator-Language-Dictionary-App/docs)